tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_assessing_information_quality.md

 These four criteria seem like a solid way to evaluate documentation if you have a way to frequently interact with your users.
 But even if you could regularly survey your users, these abstract categories don't provide details about *how* you might go about making the information more clear, relevant, accurate, and findable.

 In other words, these categories are too high-level and general to be more actionable.
 For example, what does it mean for something to be clear when you consider different audiences and varying technical backgrounds?
-Is well-written code clear, without the need for any comments?
+Is well-written code clear even if doesn't have comments?
 The categories fail to specify *tactics and tools* for executing clarity, relevancy, accuracy, and findability.
 How do you make something more clear and relevant?
 What specific steps do you take?
+So even if you were to get feedback from a user who says that the documentation is not clear, is not relevant, and isn't easy to understand, it would be difficult to take any specific actions based on this feedback without the user unpacking the detailed reasons for which he or she felt this way.

 If you're not a user (but rather a technical writer) trying to assess documentation through these four questions, the questions are also not helpful.
 They can't be fully answered by a non-user.
 For example, "Could you find the information you needed in the document?"
 Only the reader can answer this.
 "Was the information in the document relevant?"
 Again, only the reader can answer this, not the writer.
 "Was the information easy to understand?"
 Again, only the reader can answer this.
+So while these questions seem like a good approach, I'm not sure how useful they are.

-If you're the target audience using the docs and have just finished the task, then yes, you could answer these questions to assess and transform the docs, but this returns us to the problem of relying on surveys to gather information to evaluate documentation. **How can we break away from the dependence on user surveys but still develop a method for quality based on the user's perspective?** This is my central question here.
+*How can we break away from the dependence on user surveys but still develop a method for quality based on the user's perspective?* This is my central question in this section.

-Fortunately, if we take the starting categories here (accessibility, accuracy, relevance, clarity), and we are confident that these attributes align with user priorities, then we only need to define how these attributes can be implemented in documentation in more specific, concrete, and actionable ways.
+Fortunately, if we take the starting categories here (accessibility, accuracy, relevance, clarity), and we are confident that these attributes align with user priorities, then we only need to define how these attributes can be implemented in documentation in specific, concrete, and actionable ways.
 This is a point Strimling starts to make in [So You Think You Know What Your Readers Want?](https://www.researchgate.net/publication/331088225).
 He says, "In lieu of feedback, what we need is a proven model of how readers actually define documentation quality (DQ), which we can then use to ensure that what we produce is useful to our audience."
-In other words, these four criteria can guide you unless you have more specific feedback.
-In later sections, I'll get specific about how to implement each of the more general criteria by following best practices for content design detailed in a rubric.
+The checklist that I'll define in the next section is a model that identifies specifics from these general qualities.

 {% include random_ad1.html %}